ahmad-cod/ahmad-cod/README.md

 -->

-- 🔭 I’m currently working on a Note keeper app
+- 🔭 I’m currently working on https://amnaplan-826.web.app
 - 🌱 I’m currently learning more about Redux and Firebase,
+- 💬 Ask me about Javascript both Frontend, Backend and React Js.
 - 👯 I’m looking to collaborate with driven and motivated devs to deliver efficient digital solutions.
-- 💬 2021 Goal: Contribute more to open source
 <!-- - 📫 How to reach me: ... -->
 - ⚡ Fun fact: love swimming